RazzM13/LSW/README.md

-# LSW
+# LSW - Local Structured Web
-Local Structured Web
+A 3D database model for storing, organising and manipulating structured data.